ogradyc01/GoldenCheetah/UG_Glossary.md

 `W'` : Formerly known as Anaerobic Work Capacity (AWC)

 `ATL` : Acute Training Load.
+The dose of training that you accumulated over a short period of time.
+From 3 to 10 days in general (relates to your fatigue).

 `CTL` : Chronic Training Load.
-A rolling daily average of how much training load, measured by each workouts Training Stress Score (TSS), an athlete is managing.
+The cumulative training dose that builds up over a longer period of time, from a couple of months to years (relates to your fitness).

-`TSB®` : Training Stress Balance.
+`TSB®` : Training Stress Balance. (it relates to your form or freshness)

 `TSS®` : Training Stress Score.
 A quantification of the training session that takes into account the duration and intensity of the training.